 by October Jones

-A book to bring a smile to your face and tears of laughter to your eyes, Texts From Dog is a classic tale of man and man’s best friend for the gadget driven internet generation.
+A book to bring a smile to your face and tears of laughter to your eyes, Texts From Dog is a classic tale of a man and man’s best friend for the gadget-driven internet generation.
 In April 2012, English animator Joe Butcher discovered he could send text messages to himself on his phone.

 He then created a Tumblr and brought in 80,000 followers in a month with his hilarious doggy messages.
 Taking these messages offline and into book form, the further exploits of Cooper and his weary owner October have been brought together in this hilarious book, which includes over 100 texts that cannot be read online.

 by Sun-mi Hwang

 Alone she sets off to see the world outside the gates of her home and it’s a sunny yard.
 We follow her as she encounters other animals and humans, and grows up with her owner Grandpa Screecher.